Lerg/extension-openal/README.md

 Returns a `Source` object.

 Creates a sound source object and loads a WAV file into it.
 The `Source` object is described below.
-The WAV file must not contain any metadata or it will fail to load (TODO: fix that).
 Only mono WAV files will be positioned.
 Stereo files will be played as if they are at the listener's position.

 ### `openal.remove_source(source)`